chrbec10/keyhomes/README.md

 To do this, find `config.php.example` within the `includes` folder and make a copy called `config.php`.
 Then, change the `$site_root` variable as needed. config.php will not push to git as there's potential for it to contain sensitive information.

+### Editing the CSS

+The website uses Bootstrap.sass which allows us to modify bootstrap paramaters to style Bootstrap how we like.
+Sass must be compiled down to CSS for use.
+First, install the [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) plugin for VScode.
+Then, click the new "Watch Sass" button that will appear at the bottom of the window.
+Then, whenever you make changes to theme.scss, it will automatically recompile new CSS.

 ## Folder Structure

 - admin - All code for the admin panel